neondatabase/website/content/docs/connect/connection-pooling.md

 3. Find the endpoint you want to enable pooling for, click the &#8942; menu, and select **Edit**.
 5. Toggle **Pooler enabled** to the on position.
 6. Click **Save**.

+To enable connection pooling when creating an endpoint, see [Create an endpoint](../../manage/endpoints/#create-an-endpoint).

 ## Connection pooling notes and limitations